mgaspari/final_frontend/README.md

 A web and mobile app that allows businesses to post temporary deals to drive foot traffic

-This is the back end portion of a cross platform deal app.
+This is the web portion of a cross platform deal app.

 The mobile portal can be found <a href="https://github.com/mgaspari/final_frontend_rn">here</a>